Written byConnie Yang

 Summary: Guide to fixing the MacBook Trash that won't empty in different scenarios and tell the reasons why you can't empty Mac Trash.
 Also, available ways are offered for you to force empty Trash on Mac. - from iBoysoft

 Usually, you can empty the Trash on Mac by opening the Mac Trash on the Dock and clicking the Empty button in the top right corner.
 Or, you can right-click the Trash icon on the Dock and select Empty.

 However, your Mac doesn't allow you to empty the files in Trash this time.
 You can't open Trash on your Mac.
-Or you receive error messages like one of the followings:
+Or you receive error messages like one of the following: